 Gorilla's services are utilized by its customers who are regulatory authorities empowered to conduct criminal investigations and transportation/public facilities (airports, seaports, railway stations and hospitals) authorized to conduct security surveillance for the protection of public safety.
 Gorilla's processing and sharing of data with such customers are subject to local laws and regulations regarding human right protection.
 Gorilla ensures that all services and data provided to its customers are authorized by applicable laws and/or court writs.
 For example, Gorilla has entered into multiple agreements with CIB, a criminal investigation agency in Taiwan, during fiscal year 2022.
 Such agreements were either for the provision of integrated systems which the duration were ranging from 1 to 2 years or system maintenance projects which were mostly on a one-year basis.
-As to the provision of integrated systems, Gorilla established certain integrated systems (including AI algorithm, big data analysis, other software and hardware) for CIB's criminal investigation works, including, among others, mobile telecommunication surveillance, suspected vehicle image data analysis, internet hacking investigation, internet-based crime information analysis, AI criminal investigation and tracking, etc.
+As to the provision of integrated systems, Gorilla established certain integrated systems (including AI algorithm, big data analysis, other software and hardware) for CIB's criminal investigation works, internet hacking investigation, internet-based crime information analysis, AI criminal investigation and tracking, etc.